elishagretton/pinterest-data-pipeline744/docs/milestone_1.md

 Make sure that the specified path is the same as on your EC2 client machine.

 Now we can configure the EC2 client to use AWS IAM for cluster authentication.
+We do this to provide control and security over who assesses the cluster.
 This is done in the AWS Management console with the following steps:

 - Navigate to IAM console
 - Select `Roles`